leftbyte/blog/_posts/2023-06-27-hillbilly-chat.md

 # Talking about it

 I'm in the process of taking Jeremy Howard's excellent fast.ai course in which he espouses the value of talking about your work.
-This is exactly why I'm blogging about this now.
+This is why I'm blogging about this now.
 My last step in this little project was to create a blogging site and post to talk about my fun hillbilly-chat project.
 I don't expect to get anybody reading this, but it's useful to shed that fear of showing the world what you've done.